Pragti-Gupta/Pragti_BlueStamp_Portfolio/index.md

 sudo apt install -y python3-pip sudo apt install --upgrade -y python3-setuptools
 ```
-Pip is a python package installer for python 3
+Pip is a Python package installer for Python 3.

 #### Setup Virtual Environment
 ```bash
 sudo apt install python3.11-venv python -m venv env --system-site-packages
 ```
-Ran commands that allow me to create a virtual environment in python - important because it allows me to run codes in an isolated environment
+Ran commands that allow me to create a virtual environment in Python — important because it allows me to run code in an isolated environment.
-Creates env
+Creates env.
-Not understanding this caused a lot of problems due to global files interfering with files i was trying to install in virtual environments
+Not understanding this caused a lot of problems due to global files interfering with files I was trying to install in virtual environments.
 ```bash
 source env/bin/activate
 ```
-- activates the environment created
+Activates the environment created.

 #### Upgrade Script